Craft Table

 I already had one small bookcase, so started looking around Craigslist for a free door to use as a thrifty table top.
 I was thinking that once I got the top, I could see if a small filing cabinet we had would work as the other side, or if I had to find another bookcase.
 While trying to figure things out, I realized our old changing table would be a great place for storage.
 Instead of taking up more floor space, it became a great solution for the other side.
 It also helped me decide how tall I wanted the table to be - it was a good height for a standing table.

 I started trying to figure out how to make the bookcase taller in order to match the changing table when my husband stepped in and offered to help.
-He made a wooden top to fit snugly over the changing table and then a metal frame with two legs to support other side (it's attached to the changing table with a few brackets)
+He made a wooden top to fit snugly over the changing table and then a metal frame with two legs to support other side (it's attached to the changing table with a few brackets).

+The tabletop isn't attached to either the frame or the changing table - gravity and the snug fit over the changing table are the only things needed to keep it in place.
 The bookcase isn't needed for support, but I nestled it in the same place it was going to be if it were.
 It covers the metal legs you see in the picture and gives me more storage.
 To save floor space, I've added a small file cabinet, two IKEA hinged cabinets that weren't being used anywhere else, and a DIY drawer shelf unit underneath.
-(Details in an earlier post here
+(Details in an earlier post here)

 After crafting on it for a little while, I realized I wanted some glass to cover at least part of my table to help make it easier to clean up messes.
 Glass seems to be something listed on Craigslist often (- except when I really wanted it). . .
 After a few weeks of looking, I was able to pick up a window.
 There weren't any dimensions listed in the ad, so it's bigger than I thought it would be.
 It's tempered, so having it cut down is unfortunately out of the question.